ibexa/documentation-developer/docs/content_management/field_types/field_type_reference/urlfield.md

 # URL Field Type

 This Field Type makes it possible to store and retrieve a URL.
-It is formed by the combination of a link and the respective text.
+It's formed by the combination of a link and the respective text.

 | Name  | Internal name | Expected input |
 |-------|---------------|----------------|